Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Experiments

-The second environment is Two Dimensional Navigation.
 In this environment, the agent tries to find a goal location while avoiding a sinkhole in the middle of the operating region.
-The state is represented by four values, $x = (p_x, y_x, p_{goalx}, p_{goaly})$, where $p_x$ and $p_y$ represent the agent's position in two dimensions. $p_{goalx}$ and $p_{goaly}$ represent the goal's position in two dimensions.
-The RL policy seeks to find velocity commands to drive the agent to the goal.
+The state is represented by five values, $x = (p_x, p_y,p_\theta, p_{goalx}, p_{goaly})$, where $p_x$ and $p_y$ represent the agent's position in two dimensions and $p_\theta$ represents its orientation. $p_{goalx}$ and $p_{goaly}$ represent the position of the goal in two dimensions.
+Both agent and goal positions are randomly spawned at different sides of the environment at the beginning of a training episode, with the sinkhole stationary between them.
+The agent's position is governed by a kinematic unicycle model, with the control action being a linear and angular velocity command.
+The agent seeks to find actions to drive it to the goal while avoiding the sinkhole and boundaries of the environment.
 The reward function is defined in \cref{eq:two-dim-nav-reward}.

-$\mathbf{1}_{goal}(x)$ is a function indicating whether the agent has reached the goal, and $\mathbf{1}_{term}$ is a function indicating whether the trajectory has been terminated prematurely.
-The agent is penalized at each timestep, penalized for an early termination from constraint violations, and rewarded heavily for finding the goal region.
-This reward is structured to incentivize quick navigation.
-A training episode terminates if the agent leaves the operating region, comes within a set distance of the sinkhole, or if the time limit is reached.
-The sinkhole has a region of attraction that is larger than the constraint it provides.
+$d_{goal}$ is the euclidean distance to the goal, $\mathbf{1}_{goal}(x)$ is a function indicating whether the agent has reached the goal, and $\mathbf{1}_{term}$ is a function indicating whether the trajectory has been terminated prematurely.
+The agent is penalized at each timestep, penalized for an early termination from constraint violations, and rewarded heavily for finding the goal.
+This reward is structured to incentivize quick navigation, while driving the agent toward the sinkhole between it and the goal.
+A training episode terminates if the agent leaves the operating region, comes within a set distance of the center of the sinkhole, or if the time limit is reached.

-Each of these environments is built to drive the agent towards their constraints.
-Continuous Cartpole directly incentivizes risky behavior through higher rewards at the state limits.
-Two dimensional navigation introduces a sinkhole which attracts agents to its center, where the trajectory is terminated.